mattmaynes2/aria/reports/final/3-Technical/1-Background/2-Problem.md

 configuration and user configuration to a non-technical audience.

 The process of device pairing involves connecting a device to the smart hub to be used by the system.
-There are a number of technical issues when establishing this connection.
+There are several technical issues when establishing this connection.
 The device will need to know the medium to communicate with, the protocol to use for communication and the location of the hub in the network.
 This process requires a significant amount of technical understanding to be able to perform.
-If this task is left to the user then the system's usability is significantly reduced to a narrow portion of the public by isolating it to a technical audience.
+If this task is left to the user, then the system's usability is significantly reduced to a narrow portion of the public by isolating it to a technical audience.
 Automating this process could significantly reduce this technical requirement and broaden the usability of the system.